-The latest FIMS for the SZRLF 2021 season was completed in February 2022.
+The latest FIMS for the SZRLF 2022 season was completed in January 2023.
 Between 2006 and 2015, with the exception of 2015 for legal-size lobsters, the survey catch rates of both legal-size (Figure 3-10) and undersized (Figure 3-11) lobsters generally decreased.
-From 2016 to 2021 (except for 2019), the catch rate of legal-size lobsters increased from 0.46 to 1.26 lobsters/potlift, with the 2021 estimate the highest on record.
-With the exception of 2018, the catch rate of undersized lobsters also increased from 2015 (0.17 undersized/potlift) to 2020 (0.48 undersized/potlift).
-In 2021, the estimate was 0.50 undersized/potlift).
+From 2016 to 2022 (except for 2019), the survey catch rate of legal-size lobsters increased from 0.46 to 1.51 lobsters/potlift, with the 2022 estimate the highest on record.
+With the exception of 2018, the survey catch rate of undersized lobsters also increased from 0.17 undersized/potlift in 2015 to 0.52 undersized/potlift in 2022.
+Survey undersized abundances are now the highest since 2010.

 Trends in fishery-independent indices were compared against those from the commercial fishery.
 For legal-sized lobsters, both commercial and survey indices decreased from 2006 to 2009.
 However, after this period the trends for these indices diverged.
 In 2010, commercial catch rate increased and remained relatively stable at approximately 1.2-1.4 lobsters/potlift.
 In contrast, between 2008 and 2016, legal-sized survey CPUE remained at historically low levels ranging from 0.43 to 0.74 lobsters/potlift (Figure 3-10).
-Both indices have generally increased over the last 4 to 5 seasons.
+Both indices have generally increased over the last 5 to 6 seasons.

 Trends in survey and commercial undersized CPUE were similar between 2006 and 2009 (Figure 3-11).
 Since then, the rate of decline in abundances of undersized lobsters in surveys was greater than that observed in commercial catch rate data.
-Both survey and commercial data showed general increases in undersized catch rates between 2015 and 2020.
+Both survey and commercial data showed general increases in undersized catch rates between 2015 and 2021.